loribonna/CLER/README.md

 **Note**: by default the experiments are done in an online setting.
 To run the experiments in an offline setting, add the `--n_epochs` argument.
 - *For example, `--n_epochs=30` for Seq.
 CIFAR-100 and `--n_epochs=50` for Seq. *mini*ImageNet.*

+**ONLY FOR OnPro**
+We follow the original implementation and add extra transforms to `onpro`.
+These are available using the `seq-cifar100-online-onpro` and `seq-miniimagenet-online-onpro` datasets.

 ## Models
 - DualNet:  `dualnet`
 - CoPE:     `cope`